Festival Groups

 Barrel Seagals

-The Barrel Seagals are an all-women shanty crew from Bude.
+The Barrel Seagals are an all-female, light-hearted and fun shanty crew based in Bude.

-Their songs include unique takes on traditional shanties to represent the female perspective, original material based on local Bude legends, songs written by Cornish women such as Brenda Wootton and some humorous surprises.
+Their songs include unique takes on traditional shanties to represent the female perspective, plus original penned material based upon Cornish legends.

 Bow Movement